anavsingh99/discord-bot/README.md

 These commands will give the local time in certain cities based on location.
 1) .Asiatime - gives the time in Asia for the cities listed under .help Asiatime
 2) .UStime - gives the time in the US for the cities listed under .help UStime

+## Problems
+One problem we faced was finding what cities are accepted by the API (we had to dig a little on their website).
+Another problem we faced was figuring out how to include the help information for each function when .help was called.
+Using and configuring cogs took some time as well.